-Well, almost.
-The MG-1 differs in a few key features.
-Its 45mm f/2.8 Yashinon lens, of four elements in three groups, is a little slower than the f/1.7 lens on all of the other Electro 35s.
+The MG-1’s 45mm f/2.8 Yashinon lens, of four elements in three groups, is a little slower than the f/1.7 lens on all of the other Electro 35s.
 Also, while other Electro 35s automatically correct for parallax, the MG-1 doesn’t.
 And while later Electro 35s, namely the GSN and GTN, accept film of up to ASA 1000, the MG-1 holds to ASA 800.
 And unlike every other Electro 35, the MG-1’s shutter has no “bulb” setting for timed exposures.

 But like the Electro 35, the MG-1’s CdS light meter, the little glass bubble above the lens, is coupled to an aperture-priority automatic exposure system.
 When you load film, set the camera to your film’s speed using the selector on the bottom of the lens barrel.
 Then to take a picture, first set the aperture by rotating the lens barrel’s outer ring.
 If you’re not great with the intricacies of f stops, just choose the symbol closest to your conditions: sunny, cloudy, or “window” (indoors and, I suppose, very overcast).
 Next, frame your shot and press the shutter button down part way.
 Here’s where things get clever.
 If a red arrow lights inside the viewfinder, or the Over light glows on the camera’s top plate, the MG-1 can’t find a shutter speed that won’t overexpose the photo; choose a smaller aperture and try again.
 If a yellow arrow lights inside the viewfinder or the Slow light glows on the camera’s top plate, the MG-1 had to choose a shutter speed so long that camera shake will be a problem; either mount the camera on a tripod choose a larger aperture so the MG-1 can choose a faster shutter speed.
 The red and yellow arrows even point in the direction you need to twist the aperture ring.

-F0cusing the MG-1 is simple and works like every other coupled rangefinder camera I own.
+Focusing the MG-1 is simple and works like every other coupled rangefinder camera I own.
 While looking through the viewfinder, twist the lens barrel’s focus ring until the rangefinder’s ghost image lines up crisply with the viewfinder’s image.
-The viewfinder is large and bright, and contains two sets of framing marks, one for closeups that corrects for parallax and one for all other shots.
+The viewfinder is large and bright, and contains two sets of framing marks, one for closeups and one for all other shots.

 All this electronic trickery requires a banned PX32 mercury battery.
-You can use springs and cardboard to adapt other batteries, but I skipped that frustration by ordering a custom battery adapter from Yashica Guy, who is a devotee of all things Electro 35.
+You can use springs and cardboard to adapt other batteries or buy a same-size alkaline battery on Amazon.
+Or you can do like I did and order custom battery adapter from Yashica Guy, who is a devotee of all things Electro 35.

 This is New Augusta’s Salem Evangelical Lutheran Church, completed in 1880.
 You will notice that the top of the building is cut off.
 I knew I wasn’t going to get all of the tower in the photo; I couldn’t back up any farther.
-But when I framed the shot, the roof’s peak was in the picture.
+But when I framed the shot I saw less of the street and the roof’s peak was in the picture.

 The same goes for the top left corner of the brick building in this photo.
-A visitor to my Flickr space reports that the brick building was once New Augusta’s post office and the red frame building was Wagle’s Grocery.
+It’s a real pet peeve of mine when a viewfinder isn’t accurate.
+The brick building was once New Augusta’s post office and the red frame building was Wagle’s Grocery, by the way.

 I don’t live very far from New Augusta.
 These tracks run south from here to about a mile behind my house.
 Even though the main line looks well used, I hear train whistles only about once a month.